Common Questions About Coaching

 If you’re new to coaching or unsure what to expect, that’s completely normal.
-The questions below address common inquiries about how coaching works, what our sessions look like, and whether this approach might be a good fit for you.
+The questions below address common questions about how coaching works, what sessions look like, and whether this approach might be a good fit for you.

 -